What OSINT can and cannot tell you about geopolitical risk

 Osprey Flight Solutions

-Why more data does not mean better intelligence, and what aviation decision-makers actually need
+Why more data does not necessarily mean better intelligence, and what aviation decision-makers actually need

 The volume of publicly available threat data has never been higher.
 And yet aviation decision-makers are not better protected than they were a decade ago.
 The problem is not access to data.
 It is the gap between raw data and verified intelligence.

-Open-source intelligence has genuine value.
-ADS-B tracking provides real-time visibility of aircraft movements.
-Satellite imagery detects activity changes at military installations.
-GNSS monitoring identifies jamming and spoofing patterns that frequently precede military operations.
+Open-source intelligence (OSINT) has genuine value.
+Automatic Dependent Surveillance-Broadcast (ADS-B) tracking provides real-time visibility of aircraft movements.
+Satellite imagery captures changes in activity at military installations.
+Global Navigation Satellite System (GNSS) monitoring identifies jamming and spoofing patterns that frequently precede military operations.

-A 2022 joint paper by RUSI and the Alan Turing Institute found that publicly available information now forms a majority of the information used to develop actionable national security insights for UK government decision-makers.
+A 2022 joint paper by the Royal United Services Institute (RUSI) and the Alan Turing Institute found that publicly available information now forms a majority of the information used to develop actionable national security insights for UK government decision-makers.
 Open-source methods are indispensable.
 The question is understanding where their value ends.

 During any high-profile escalation, a single source propagates across dozens of outlets, generating the appearance of corroboration where none exists.
 Decision-makers presented with ten sources reporting the same threat may reasonably infer credibility.
 If all ten derive from one upstream input, that inference is wrong.
 The Iraq weapons of mass destruction failure remains the most consequential historical example of this dynamic.